Arc-Computer/ATLAS/gkd_vs_grpo_blog_draft.md

 ### Experimental Design

+All runs were executed on a single NVIDIA DGX Spark node using the 25.09 release of NVIDIA's PyTorch container (`nvcr.io/nvidia/pytorch:25.09-py3`).
+We mounted the Atlas repo and a shared Hugging Face cache into the container, so both training scripts reused the same local downloads of `Qwen/Qwen2.5-7B-Instruct` and `Qwen/Qwen2.5-14B-Instruct`.
+Metrics (loss curves, pass rate, reward traces, token counts, reverse KL, and wall-clock / GPU hours) were streamed to Weights & Biases for easy comparison.

 To create a controlled environment, we focused on MetaMathQA, a public math-reasoning benchmark that stresses structured, multi-step thinking.
 Our goal was to improve the performance of a student model on this dataset using two different on-policy methods, both orchestrated by Atlas.

 The student model in both experiments was `Qwen/Qwen2.5-7B-Instruct`.